-Below are ladies spurs for sale on eBay.
-There usually an excellent selection of ladies spurs, new and used, to choose from.
-Please scroll down for information the difference between ladies and men's spurs, shank length and shape, and more.
+There is usually an excellent selection of ladies spurs, new and used, to choose from.
+Please scroll down for information the difference between ladies and men's spurs, and information about spur shank length, shape, and more.

 Ladies Spurs And Other Spurs: Fun Stuff To Know

-For spurs to be ideally suited to a rider and horse the length of the shank can be important.
+Shank Length and Shape - For spurs to be ideally suited to a rider and horse the length of the shank can be important.
 You will want the shank to be long enough to easily reach the side of the horse without being overly long and making it too easy for the rider to bump the horse with the spur by accident.

 However, if a rider's legs are long enough that their heels hang below the horse's sides, the shanks of the spurs should be longer so it takes less movement on the part of the rider to close the distance gap.
-The shanks can also curve upward to help make it easier to reach the horse.
+In addition, the shanks can also curve upward to help make it easier to reach the horse.

-Jingle bobs (or jingle-bobs, with a hyphen) are pieces of metal, usually tear-drop shaped, that dangle from the rowel of the spur and make a jingly sound.
+Jingle Bobs - Jingle bobs (or jingle-bobs, with a hyphen) are pieces of metal, usually tear-drop shaped, that dangle from the rowel of the spur and make a jingly sound.

 Chap Guard - On men's or ladies spurs, a chap guard is a small hook on the back of some Western spurs.
 It usually curves upwards, and is located on the spur's shank in front of the rowels.
 The chap guard keeps the rider's chaps from interfering with the spur rowels.